eBeyond/zbx_maxscale/README.md

 # zbx_maxscale
 Zabbix-Checks for MaxScale

+Prerequisites:
+maxscale must be running and the rest api must be reachable from zabbix-server.
+This can be achieved setting the admin_host configuration in the maxscale section.

 Installation:

 Copy maxscale_discovery.py and maxscale_status.py to the zabbix-server external-scripts directory.
 Install click and requests using pip: